dweomer/go-what/README.md

 ***EXPERIMENTAL***

-Answers to existential questions that programs might ask of their runtime environment, written in pure Go.
+Answers to existential questions that programs might ask of their runtime environment.